JetBrains/intellij-sdk-docs/topics/user_interface_components/status_bar_widgets.md

 >
 {type="note"}

-To use the selected appearance, return a class implemented one of the interfaces above from `getPresentation()`.
+To use the selected appearance, return a class that implements one of the above interfaces from `getPresentation()`.

 To create a widget with custom content, it should implement the [`CustomStatusBarWidget`](upsource:///platform/platform-api/src/com/intellij/openapi/wm/CustomStatusBarWidget.java)